-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Apache Ignite, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Apache Ignite is a distributed in-memory computing platform that combines caching, key-value store, SQL, and stream processing in a single cluster.
 It supports ACID transactions, SQL queries via JDBC, and co-located compute with the data for maximum throughput.